 Assistant Professor of Counseling.
-B.S., M.Ed., Ph.D., University of Florida, Licensed Mental Health Counselor, National Certified Counselor.
+B.S., M.Ed., Ph.D., University of Florida; Licensed Mental Health Counselor, National Certified Counselor.

-Samuel Sanabria completed his doctorate in counselor education and supervision at the University of Florida in 2002 with an emphasis in diversity issues.
+Professor Samuel Sanabria completed his doctorate in counselor education and supervision at the University of Florida in 2002 with an emphasis in diversity issues.
 He has extensive experience counseling couples, families, adults and adolescents regarding sexual and gender identity concerns.
 His research interests include ethical practices in counseling, the development of prejudicial attitudes and beliefs, human sexuality, and Latino concerns.
-Sanabria teaches clinical practicum, multicultural counseling, psychopathology, and human sexuality.
+Professor Sanabria teaches clinical practicum/internship, multicultural counseling, legal and ethical issues in counseling, theories of personality, and addictions.